alextang809/RhyCare/README.md

 To use it on an Android phone:

-1. Download the apk at [here](https://drive.google.com/file/d/1wv20UUb5xNFdzZyDafMFh3PBvEQjk8oV/view?usp=sharing) (not the latest version) for Milestone 2 evaluation and install it on your phone
+1. Download the apk [here]() (not the latest version) for Milestone 3 evaluation and install it on your phone

-2. Register an account and start using it
+2. Register an account or Sign in with Google
+3. Start using the app

-Note that the app must be used inside countries where Google services are not banned or you can connect to a stable VPN before using it.
+Note that the app must be used inside countries where Google services are not banned or you can connect to a stable VPN before opening the app.